KxSystems/ml/timeseries/README.md

 ### Load

-The following will load the Time Series functionality into the `.ml` namespace
+The following will load the time series functionality into the `.ml` namespace
 ```q
 q)\l ml/ml.q
 q).ml.loadfile`:timeseries/init.q